hcorrada/networks-across-scales/jekyll-site/projects/project_2.md

 **Due Tuesday October 6**

 Posted: 9/25/2015
-Last Update: 9/25/2015
+Last Update: 9/29/2015

 ## Programming Questions ##

 Submit your answers to Problems 4 and 5 in the [Rosalind final submission page](http://rosalind.info/classes/233/).

-**NOTE: THESE PROGRAMS NEED TO BE SUBMITTED TO ROSALIND BY Friday 10/2 at 5:00PM**
+**NOTE: THESE PROGRAMS NEED TO BE SUBMITTED TO ROSALIND BY Monday 10/5 at 5:00PM**

 **Question 1.
 (5 pts)** Write three or four sentences as a postmortem on the implementation of the two randomized algorithms.
 What was the biggest challenge in implementing and testing these algorithms?